Daniel-Chow-YC/first-terraform-2-tier-architecture-app-db-instance/README.md

 # Terraform 101

-This is our first terraform project.
+This is my first terraform project.

 Terraform is an orchestration tool, which will deploy AMIs into the cloud.